digitaldrummerj/sails-tutorial/src/chapters/chapter12-connecting-database.md

     ```

 1. You can now access the API at [https://sails-ws.herokuapp.com/](https://sails-ws.herokuapp.com/)
-    * The first thing you will want to do is run a post against [https://sails-ws.herokuapp.com/user](https://sails-ws.herokuapp.com/user) to create our new user.
+    * The first thing you will want to do is run a post against [https://sails-ws.herokuapp.com/user](https://sails-ws.herokuapp.com/user) to create a user.
     * Then you can make calls against the User and Todo Api

 <div class="exercise-end"></div>